Home Grown

-Home Grown was a North American ska punk/pop punk band formed in 1994 in Orange County, California.
+Home Grown is an American ska punk/pop punk band formed in 1994 in Orange County, California.
 They released three full-length albums and several EPs before disbanding in 2005.
 Their music is often characterized as pop punk, lyrically favoring humor and silly or satirical subjects.

+In June 2024, the band reunited in Los Angeles, California for their first show in 19 years.
+Another show was announced in Pomona, California at the Glasshouse, which was the band's first headlining show since their reunion.
+On March 7, 2025, John Tran confirmed that the band was recording new music.

 Band history

 Formation

 Home Grown was formed in Orange County in 1994.
 The original recording lineup of the band consisted of John "John E. Trash" Tran on guitar and vocals, Adam "Adumb" Lohrbach on bass and vocals, Ian "Slur" Cone on guitar and backing vocals, and Bob Herco on drums.
 The quartet began experimenting with elements of punk rock, pop, surf and skate music, and humorous lyrics to craft their sound.
 They released their first album, That's Business, the following year through Liberation Records.
 Though rudimentary, the album established the band's presence in the prolific southern California music scene of the 1990s and included several songs that became fan favorites, such as "Surfer Girl" and "Face in the Crowd".
 The band played many shows in southern California and embarked on some of their first tours.
 In 1996, the EP Wusappaning?! was released by Swedish label Burning Heart Records.